Split Cycle: A New Condorcet Consistent Voting Method Independent of Clones and Immune to Spoilers: Preliminaries

 Next we define the notions of an abstract margin graph and the margin graph of a particular profile.

-\begin{definition} A \textit{margin graph} is a weighted directed graph such that: the edge relation of the graph is asymmetric; either all weights of edges are even positive integers or all weights of edges are odd positive integers; and if there are two nodes with no edge between them, then all weights are even.\end{definition}
+\begin{definition} A \textit{margin graph} is a weighted directed graph $\mathcal{M}$ with positive integer weights whose edge relation is asymmetric.
+We say $\mathcal{M}$ has \textit{uniform parity} if all weights of edges are even or all weights of edges are odd, and if there are two nodes with no edge between them, then all weights are even.\end{definition}

-An example of a margin graph already appeared in Section \ref{SpoilerSection}.
+Two examples of margin graphs already appeared in Section \ref{SpoilerSection}.